barryscott/qa_development/readme.md

 ### Best Practices for Learning

 Don't take in too much information with trying to apply knowledge by actually practicing code writing in a project.
+Like I am here, using a "mark up" language for this .md "read me" file in Github.
 What does it take to create a project?
 Do I need other people's permission or assistance to create, deploy, review a project?